4yub1k/Lambda-iteration/README.md

 # Lambda-iteration
-Power System and Control  Both file must be placed in same directory
+Power System and Control.
+Both file must be placed in same directory